YZhang469/UMN-mIQ/README.md

-# Code for "Modified Interative Q-learning"
+# R Code and example data for "On the Model Misspecification in Q-learning with Treatment Effect Heterogeneity (Modified Interative Q-learning)"